General Education Council

 Professional programs are programs of study that build on the liberal arts/sciences, are grounded in a specialized field of study, and prepare for entrance into professional practice, often leading to certification or licensing by governmental and/or professional organizations.
 The graduates are qualified, by both knowledge and skills acquired, to enter directly and function fully in their chosen field.

-Pre-professional programs are programs of study that either prepare for a specific type of graduate study or require technical or other specialized training at another institution after some years of broad liberal arts study at Roberts Wesleyan.
+Pre-professional programs are programs of study that either prepare students for a specific type of graduate study or require technical or other specialized training at another institution after some years of broad liberal arts study at Roberts Wesleyan.

 Electives are courses that may be chosen by the student to meet personal or professional needs and to complete minimum requirements for graduation.